 As humans all we really want is to feel like we belong.
 We need to know there’s a place for us, and the workplace is no exception.
-In our book Be More Kid we argue that the key to living your best life is to reconnect with the resources you had as a child and blend them with the best bits of being an adult.
+In our book Be More Kid we argue that the key to living your best life is to reconnect with the resources you had as a child.
+Blending them with the best bits of being an adult.
 At work it’s no different.
-It should contain elements of the playground – perhaps not the running around and throwing balls, but everyone should be encouraged to play, interact, and have fun.
+It should contain elements of the playground.
+Perhaps not the running around and throwing balls, but everyone should be encouraged to play, interact, and have fun.

 I guess I’ve been quite lucky, I’ve worked in radio stations since I was 14 and play and passion are built into the DNA of those places.
 There is buckets of creativity, and the station output is piped around the whole building – even the toilets!
 Interesting guests and celebrities are always popping in and the people who work there are often, by their very nature, loud, passionate ‘big kids’!

 HDY feels very similar, we have many creative people in the team so it’s a fun place to work.
 But we are always looking for opportunities to make it feel more like a place people want to come to every day.
 Rather than one they simply have to.

 PUT THIS INTO PRACTICE IN YOUR WORKPLACE